ess-dmsc/essdaq/README.md

-# ESS DAQ: Scripts and utilities for setup of the EFU-based data acquisition system
+# ESS DAQ: Simplified setup of the EFU-based data acquisition system

 ## What can it do?
 - install and configure `conan` to provide dependencies for ESS projects